 How to apply

-If you can't find a suitable PhD opportunity that fits your interests and experience from our funded (studentships) and unfunded opportunities, you can submit a research proposal to the School of Sport, Exercise and Health Sciences in the hope of finding a supervisor who will work with you on your dream project.
+If you can't find an advertised project that fits your interests and experience, you can submit a research proposal to the School of Sport, Exercise and Health Sciences to find a supervisor who will work with you on your project.
+You can view our list of academic staff on our School website or you can email us for guidance.